Qumra Capital Invests in IntSights' Vision for Automated External Threat Intelligence

 The future is bright at IntSights.
 We look forward to continuing to lead the external threat intelligence market and work hand-in-hand with our customers, employees, partners, and investors to make the digital world a safer place for everyone.

-Guy Nizan is the CEO & Co-Founder of IntSights.
-As CEO, Guy leverages his entrepreneurial experience, extensive military leadership training, and technology acumen in the areas of cybersecurity operations, cyberthreat reconnaissance, and artificial intelligence to lead IntSights’ global business operations and growth strategies.
+Guy Nizan is VP, Threat Intelligence at Rapid7 and former CEO & Co-Founder of IntSights, which was acquired by Rapid7 in July 2021.
+Guy leverages his entrepreneurial experience, extensive military leadership training, and technology acumen in the areas of cybersecurity operations, cyberthreat reconnaissance, and artificial intelligence to lead Rapid7's threat intelligence practice.
 Guy is a founding member of an elite Cybersecurity Intelligence Unit of the Israel Defense Forces (IDF) and was named a Forbes 30 under 30.
 Prior to that, Guy worked as a cybersecurity consultant for a number of companies.

 Stay up to Date!